East County Library: History

-The building occupied by the library was constructed in 1989 and opened in January 1990.
-It replaced a 1913 Tudor style building at 410 N. Main Street, which had been a Carnegie library.
-The new building was paid for by a $2.1 million fund-raising campaign designed in part by then-Governor Neil Goldschmidt, including $1.7 million serial levy approved by Multnomah County voters in 1987 and a projected $200,000 from the sale of the original building.
+In 1989, construction was started on a building that would replace the Carnegie library.
+The new Gresham Library opened in January 1990, paid for by a $2.1 million fund-raising campaign designed in part by then-Governor Neil Goldschmidt.
 Following the levy, three attempts to buy suitable property that could be developed within the $1.7 million approved had failed by mid-1988, leading to the consideration of several more expensive options.